How To Move to Germany (2024 Guide)

 - Law

-Self-employment visas and residence permits last up to three years, but the government will extend them if you can prove financial stability.
+Self-employment visas and residence permits last up to three years, but the government may extend them if you can prove financial stability.

 Individuals can file for other visas if they’d like to enter the country as an au pair or for an internship.
 You must meet the following requirements:

-- Au pair: Those seeking a visa to work as an au pair must be 27 years or younger and understand basic German.
+- Au pair: Those seeking a visa to work as an au pair must be between 18 and 27 years old and understand basic German.
 You can’t work for a family that shares your nationality.

-- Internship: Your internship must be linked to your course of study, and the government considers it part-time work, even if it’s unpaid.
+- Internship: Your internship must be linked to your studies and the government considers it part-time work, even if it’s unpaid.

 Types of German Residency Permits